 - Not recommended for use with most silicone products

-- Examples on this site include: Naked Silk, Sliquid Silk
+- Examples on this site include: Sensuva Hybrid, Wicked Simply Hybrid, Naked Silk

 Those looking for a water-based lubricant with a little more staying potential

 Carrageenan is derived from seaweed and makes lubricants feel exceptionally slippery.
 It can also heal and repair vaginal tissues, soothe and revive vaginal dryness, and add moisture.
 Some believe carrageenan is the most “natural” feeling.
-Examples on this site include: Divine 9, Sliquid Organics Oceanics and Intimate Earth Defense.
+Examples on this site include: Intimate Earth Defense and Sliquid Organics Oceanics

 Aloe Vera is known for its natural healing properties (put it on a burn or to soothe sore skin from sunburn).
 It also provides a smooth and silky texture that matches a woman’s natural lubrication.
-Examples on this site include: Good Clean Love Almost Naked and Blossom Organics Natural.
+Examples on this site include: Intimate Earth Hydra Water-Based Lubricant and Good Clean Love Almost Naked.

 - Those prone to yeast or bacterial infections